emora-chat/emora_stdm/README.md

 * [**Dialogue Graph Tutorial**](/docs/DialogueGraphTutorial.md), explaining the core dialogue management functionality of Emora STDM
 * [**Natex Tutorial**](/docs/NatexTutorial.md), explaining the framework's core natural language understanding and generation functionality
 * [Update Rules Tutorial](/docs/UpdateRulesTutorial.md), explaining how to create dialogue agents using Update Rules instead of the Dialogue Graph
+* [Ontology Example](/docs/OntologyTutorial.md), showing how to use an ontology to efficiently categorize entities.